 The country also exploits niche market opportunities offered in the domestic market, while building linkages between foreign and local firms in order to maximise domestic content and access global industrial value chains.
 Lesotho is a member of the Southern African Customs Union (SACU) and Southern African Development Community (SADC), and participates in a number of economic partnership agreements with various regional and international blocs.
-It is also part of the Common Monetary Area (CMA) which links South Africa, Namibia, Lesotho and Swaziland.
+It also belongs to the Common Monetary Area (CMA), which links South Africa, Namibia, Lesotho and eSwatini.

-The country is also part of two continental initiatives: the New Partnership for Africa’s Development (NEPAD) and the African Union.
+In addition, Lesotho is part of two continental initiatives: the New Partnership for Africa’s Development (NEPAD) and the African Union.
 Regional activities are guided by SADC’s revised Regional Indicative Strategic Development Plan (RISDP) 2015-2020 which prioritises, among others, industrial development and the realignment of existing priorities with resource allocation in terms of their relative importance and greater impact on regional integration.

-The Basotho economy is closely integrated with that of its neighbour, South Africa, and the countries share a fixed exchange rate regime.
-Imports from South Africa account for 84.1 percent of all imports, while Lesotho’s main export trading partners are South Africa (56.4 percent) and the United States (35.4 percent).
+Lesotho’s main export trading partners are South Africa (49 percent) and the United States (46 percent).
 The latter serves as the main market for Lesotho’s textile exports, thanks to the preferential trade terms afforded by the African Growth and Opportunity Act (AGOA).
 Imports from South Africa account for 75 percent of all imports, followed by China at 16 percent.

 THE BASOTHO ECONOMY

-Lesotho’s National Strategic Development Plan II (NSDP II) has identified commercial agriculture, manufacturing, tourism and creative industries, and technology as the strategic sectors that can be prioritised for growth and job creation for the period 2018/19 to 2023/24.
-To unlock this latent potential, Government is implementing a two-pronged strategy of: attracting private investment (both domestic and foreign investment) into these sectors; and resolving the constraints that hinder their growth and development.
+Lesotho’s National Strategic Development Plan II (NSDP II) has identified commercial agriculture, manufacturing, technology, tourism and creative industries as the strategic sectors that need to be prioritised for growth and job creation for the 2018/19 to 2023/24 period.
+To unlock this latent potential, Government is implementing a two-pronged strategy which entails attracting private investment (both domestic and foreign) into these sectors, and resolving the constraints that hinder their growth and development.

 NSDP II integrates emerging issues, national, regional and international policy commitments and programmes, particularly the United Nation’s Sustainable Development Goals (SDGs), the African Union Agenda 2063, and the SADC Regional Indicative Strategic Development Plan (RISDP).

-Lesotho has realised major improvements in its business environment in terms of licensing, getting passports, identification cards, water and electricity connections, with the rollout of the one-stop-shop pilot project improving availability of services in the districts.
-While the country has made progress in areas such as the control of corruption, regulatory quality and accountability, factors such as government effectiveness and political stability require further work.
+Structural reforms in the business environment and a programme of strategic development have seen continued improvements in Lesotho’s investment climate.
+While the country has made progress in areas such as the control of corruption, regulatory quality and accountability, factors such as the effectiveness of government and political stability require further work.

 Lesotho’s labour force is young, predominantly English-speaking, literate and well-motivated, with a tradition of manual dexterity at competitive wage rates.
 Serviced industrial sites, factory shells and commercial buildings are available for rental, and there are special incentives provided to investors who erect their own factories at designated sites.